Rosalía: 1992–2016: Early life and career beginnings

-In 2016, Rosalía collaborated with Spanish rapper and former boyfriend C. Tangana on "Antes de Morirme".
+In 2016, Rosalía collaborated with Spanish rapper and former boyfriend C. Tangana on "Antes de morirme".
 The song was a sleeper hit and entered the Spanish Singles Chart in 2018, after the success of Rosalía's newer material.
-The collaboration received international attention when it was featured on the soundtrack of the first season of Spanish Netflix show Élite.
+The collaboration received international attention when it was featured on the soundtrack of the first season of the Spanish Netflix show Élite.

 2016–2017: Los Ángeles

 In 2016, Rosalía performed to a crowd of a hundred people at the Tablao del Carmen, a flamenco specialized venue at the Pueblo Español, in Barcelona.
 In the audience was Raül Refree, whom she invited to the show.
 They began working on two albums together.
 Rosalía signed with Universal Music later in 2016, and she relocated to California.
 She went on to only release Los Ángeles.
 The album talks about death in a dark way with aggressive guitar chords by Refree.
 It presents reworks of flamenco classics receiving several accolades.
 She was nominated for Best New Artist at the 18th Latin Grammy Awards.
 The album was released on 10 February 2017 through Universal Music and spawned two singles, "Catalina", released in October 2016, and "De Plata", released in May 2017.
 The album was very well received by critics.
 Jordi Bardají wrote in 2018 that the record was "one of the greatest 'sleepers' that Spanish sales lists have known in recent times."
 Los Ángeles reached its peak position of number nine on 11 November 2018 and has remained in the albums chart since its entry, having accumulated a total of 89 weeks.
 Los Ángeles won the "Album of the Year" award at the Time Out Awards and the Premio Ruido, among others.
 In 2017, RTVE contacted Rosalía to participate in the pre-selection to represent Spain in the Eurovision Song Contest 2017, which she declined because of scheduling conflicts with the promotion of her debut record.

 Rosalía and Raül Refree embarked on a concert tour, Los Ángeles Tour, supporting their first studio album together.
 The tour began on 11 February 2017 in Granada and ended on 1 March 2018 at the Palau de la Música in Barcelona.
 Spanish singer Bebe attended one of their concerts in Madrid alongside Juanes, who became "immediately obsessed with Rosalía" and asked his manager Rebeca León to work with her.
 She agreed to manage her as she felt like she was a "once in fifty years kind of artist".